J&K records five Covid-19 deaths, toll rises to 81

-Srinagar: Jammu and Kashmir reported five deaths due to Covid-19 on Saturday taking the total death toll due to novel coronavirus in 81, officials said.
+Srinagar: Jammu and Kashmir reported five deaths due to Covid-19 on Saturday taking the total death toll due to novel coronavirus to 81, officials said.

-They said four of the deceased belong to Kashmir valley while one is from Jammu division.
+They said four of the deceased belonged to Kashmir valley while one is from Jammu division.

 The deceased included a 55-year-old woman of Tujan village in Pulwama district, a middle-aged woman of Safa Kadal, Srinagar, a 65-year-old man from Budgam and an 80-year-old woman from Kulgam, and an elderly from Jammu.